- Generate a response from a model

 -

-Install these packages, including the preview version of
+Install the current version of

 azure-ai-projects.
-This version uses the Foundry projects (new) API (preview).CopyAsk AIpip install azure-ai-projects --pre pip install openai azure-identity python-dotenv -
+This version uses the Foundry projects (new) API .pip install azure-ai-projects>=2.0.0 -

 Sign in using the CLI